 School hours are from 8:10 a.m. - 3:25 p.m.
 Students that report to school after 8:10 a.m. are considered tardy.
 Tardiness to school is considered similar to absences by the State of Georgia.
 Acceptable excuses for tardiness include medical and/or court appointments.
 Family emergencies without explanations are NOT considered excused tardies.
-Between 8:10 - 8:30 a.m., students should report directly to their 1^{st} period class.
+Between 8:10 - 8:30 a.m., students should report directly to their 1st period class.
 Teachers will assign consequences for tardies at this time.

 After 8:30 a.m., students must check-in through the attendance office.
+All students who are late to school must check in to through the Attendance Office even if they enter between classes.